HELP WITH RESEARCH

 only know what you tell us.
 We have no other records.

 contact: email@example.com firstname.lastname@example.org

-It is not always easy to find out information about individuals who were prisoners of war at Stalag VIIIB/344 Lamsdorf.
-There were up to 40,000 prisoners there (not including a much larger number of Polish and Russian prisoners who were on the site, but kept separate from the others).
-You might find out the information you are looking for by exploring www.lamsdorf.com or www.allstalags.com for camps other than Lamsdorf, but if not, these sources might help you (scroll down towards the bottom for additional links for UK, Australia, New Zealand and Canada).
+It is not always easy to find out information about individuals who were prisoners of war, whether at Stalag VIIIB/344 Lamsdorf or any other camp.
+You might find out the information you are looking for by exploring www.lamsdorf.com or www.allstalags.com for camps other than Lamsdorf, but if not, the sources below might help you (scroll down towards the bottom for additional links for UK, Australia, New Zealand and Canada).

 International Committee of the Red Cross

 If you are seeking information about a person who was held as a prisoner of war or civilian internee in connection with a conflict in the twentieth century, the ICRC's Archives may be able to furnish you with information in its possession.
 It can take a long time to get a reply.

 to request information about civilian victims of the Nazi regime (concentration camp internees, prisoners of war assigned to forced labour, other forced labourers, displaced persons):